citusdata/citus_docs/develop/api_udf.rst

 **colocate_with:** (Optional) include current table in the co-location group of another table.
 By default tables are co-located when they are distributed by columns of the same type, have the same shard count, and have the same replication factor.
 Possible values for :code:`colocate_with` are :code:`default`, :code:`none` to start a new co-location group, or the name of another table to co-locate with that table.
 (See :ref:`colocation_groups`.)

+Keep in mind that the default value of ``colocate_with`` does implicit co-location.
+As :ref:`colocation` explains, this can be a great thing when tables are related or will be joined.
+However when two tables are unrelated but happen to use the same datatype for their distribution columns, accidentally co-locating them can decrease performance during :ref:`shard rebalancing <shard_rebalancing>`.
+The table shards will be moved together unnecessarily in a "cascade."

+If a new distributed table is not related to other tables, it's best to specify ``colocate_with => 'none'``.

 Return Value
 ********************************